 Sets the default number of shards for newly created databases.
 The default value,

-For systems with lots of small, infrequently accessed databases, or for servers with fewer CPU cores, consider reducing this value to
+For systems with only a few, heavily accessed, large databases, or for servers with many CPU cores, consider increasing this value to

 The value of